Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion: Results and discussion

 The idea here is to propose two new weight values based on those previous ideal weight values used to search for one and multiple vertices in the hypercube.
 We introduce a new parameter in the weight composition: the exponent in the numerator.
-Considering that the weights $l = n/N$ and $l = (n/N)\cdot k$ have an exponent equal to $1$ in the numerator, we can consider other values for this parameter.
-We can modify the scale of weight values through this new parameter.
-In this article, we restrict the analysis to the integer exponent of value $2$ as the initial choice.
-So we have two new weights
+Considering that the weights $l = n/N$ and $l = (n/N)\cdot k$ have an exponent equal to $1$ in the parameter $n^{1}$, we can consider other values for this exponent.
+We can modify the scale of weight values through this new exponent.
+So we have a new proposal for the two weights

-Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-weights-n-2-N-and-n-2-N-k} shows the probability of success of the lackadaisical quantum walk using the two new weight values with multiple self-loops at each vertex in the hypercube to search multiple marked vertices.
-The phase of all target states components representing the $m$ self-loops is flipped.
-Figures~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N} and~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N-k} show the maximum probability of success for the weight values $l = n^{2}/N$ and $l = (n^{2}/N)\cdot k$, respectively.
-In these two cases, the probability of success is affected by the number of marked vertices, reaching a probability of approximately $p = 0.99$ only when $k = 12$ for the weight value $l = n^{2}/N$.
-Note that the behavior is the same as in Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-weights-n-N-and-n-N-k}, \textit{i.e.}, from the perspective that using one or more self-loops is equivalent.
-Although the weights are different, the behavior is independent of the number of self-loops.